Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 • Changing column nullability from nullable to required

-For these scenarios, data engineers should:
+For these scenarios, data engineers should follow a structured approach:

 Best Practices for Schema Evolution